iambissnuu/MSCS_634_Lab5/README.md

 ## Clustering using Hierarchical and DBSCAN Algorithms

 ## Overview
-This lab focuses on applying clustering techniques using Hierarchical Clustering and DBSCAN on the Wine dataset from sklearn.
-The objective is to analyze how different clustering algorithms group data, understand the impact of parameter selection, and evaluate clustering performance using appropriate metrics and visualizations.
+This lab explores clustering techniques using Hierarchical Clustering and DBSCAN on the Wine dataset.
+The objective is to analyze clustering performance, evaluate parameter sensitivity, and understand how dataset characteristics influence algorithm effectiveness.

 ## Methods Used
 - Agglomerative Hierarchical Clustering